alicebob/miniredis/README.md

 	}
 	defer s.Close()

+	// Optionally set keys your code expects: s.Set("foo", "bar")

+	// Run your code and see if it behaves.
-	// Connect with a redis client.
-For example using redigo from
+	// A connect example using the redigo libary from
 	// "github.com/garyburd/redigo/redis":
 	c, err := redis.Dial("tcp", s.Addr())
 	_, err = c.Do("SET", "foo", "bar")

-	// Ask the server about values directly: s.Get("foo")
+	// Optionally check the server values:
+	s.Get("foo")
 }
 ```